nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > For example, **`find`** `<home>` can help you search for a task named `do homework`. <br>

-Here are some examples of reasons why you might want to find certain tasks:
+Here are some reasons why you might want to _find_ certain tasks:

 * **You want to know the [parameters](#parameter) of a certain task** <br>

-///

-> You no longer need me to help you keep track of these tasks.

-E.g. **_Do financial report_** <br>
-Your supervisor had delegated the wrong task to you and just corrected his mistake.

-* **The task has already been completed by you** <br>

-> There is no need to store these tasks anymore.
+  > Such parameters include the duration of a task, the deadline of a task etc.

+  E.g. **Finding out when your _project proposal_ is due** <br>
+  You want to plan your schedule for the week, taking into account the proposal deadline.

+* **You want to obtain a list of your tasks that fall under some category** <br>

+  > Some tasks might have overlapping words / phrases in their task names.

+  E.g. **Finding the tasks that contain the word _buy_** <br>
+  You are going to the mall and wish to clear some items on your grocery list.

 > * **`find`** `<task>` <br>
 I will show you the tasks from your search in my `CalendarPanel` as shown